David-Liu-Again/fliu5044-tracker/README.md

 <img width="500" alt="iteration 3 desktop form bottom" src="https://github.com/David-Liu-Again/fliu5044-tracker/assets/128761089/edef91f3-4947-463b-a7e7-2589433f3722">

 Feedback on the design indicated that users did not recognise that a song's title, artist name(s), and image were links that would open a new tab.
 I added some styling to make this function more obvious.
-This included adding the link icon to the right of the song title and making the song title and artist name underlined when users hovered over them since the underlined text is usually associated with a link.
+This included adding the link icon to the right of the song title and making the song title and artist name underlined when users hovered over them, since the underlined text is usually associated with a link.
 I reduced the brightness of the images slightly.
 The images now only return to full brightness when the mouse is hovered over them, to signify interactivity.

 #### Mobile